-Crime statistics for reporting period: 2011 2012 2013 Liquor violations Number of arrests for illegal possession of al- coholic beverages 0 0 0 2.
+Crime statistics for reporting period: Liquor violations 2012 2013 2014 Number of arrests for illegal possession of al- coholic beverages 0 0 0 2.
 Number of arrests for illegal sale or distribution of alcoholic beverages 0 0 0 3.
-Number of arrests for public intoxication 0 0 0 4.
-Total of 1, 2 and 3 Drug violations 1.
-Number of arrests for illegal possession of a drug or controlled substance 0 0 0 2.
+Number of arrests for public intoxication 4.
+Total of 1, 2 and 3 0 0 0 Drug violations Number of arrests for illegal possession of a drug or controlled substance 0 0 0 2.
 Number of arrests for sale or distribution of illegal drugs or controlled substances 0 0 0 3.
-Number of arrests for possession, sale, or distribution of illegal drug paraphernalia 0 0 0 4.
-Total of 1, 2, and 3
+Number of arrests for possession, sale, or distribution of illegal drug paraphernalia4.
+Total of 1, 2, and 3 0 0 0 Weapons violations 1.

-Crime statistics for reporting period: 2011 2012 2013 Weapons violations 1.
 Number of arrests for illegal possession or control of a firearm 0 0 0 2.
 Number of arrests for illegal possession of explosives 0 0 0 3.
 Number of arrests for possession of weapons other than firearms and explosives 0 0 0 4.
 Total of 1, 2, and 3 0 0 0